 Entries may be submitted by an artist, producer, publisher, author or any member of the creative team.
 An ensemble member may submit, but the rights holder must be available to confirm permission to enter.

-Works published or created outside the U.S. are eligible but at this time the work must be in English or provide English-language subtitles.
+Works published or created outside the U.S. are eligible.
+At this time the work must be in English or provide English-language subtitles.

 The primary consideration for judging submissions will be overall quality.
 Popularity or sales will not determine selection of nominees.
 The purpose of the Saturday Visiter Awards is to celebrate Poe’s continuing legacy in the arts, and to recognize a new generation of artists and writers who keep Poe in popular culture.

-All entries are submitted and processed digitally via the Saturday Visiter Awards Call for Entries portal which opens January 19, 2019 at http://saturdayvisiterawards.org .
-The fee to enter a work for consideration is $25.
+Entries are submitted and processed digitally via the Saturday Visiter Awards Call for Entries portal which opens January 19, 2021.
+The fee to enter a work for consideration is $25.00 (USD).
 Every work will require separate entry fee, even if the same creator/creative team is entering more than one piece.
-Entrants are required to provide contact information (anonymous entries are not permitted) and a working URL/link to the work for the judges to consider.
-A statement must accompany your submissions, indicating a title of the work and the selected category.
+Entrants are required to provide contact information (anonymous entries are not permitted) and a valid URL/link to the work for the judges to consider.
+A statement must accompany your submissions, indicating title of the work and the selected category.
 Every entrant must provide the title of the piece and the artist credits.

-Nominees will be ranked by the judging panel and the top three (3) in each category selected for awards.
-Saturday Visiter Awards will be presented at The International Edgar Allan Poe Festival & Awards in October 2019, in Baltimore, Maryland.
+Nominees will then be ranked by the judging panel and the top three (3) in each category selected for awards.
+Saturday Visiter Awards will be presented at The International Edgar Allan Poe Festival & Awards in October 2021, in Baltimore, Maryland.

 Winners will be awarded a prize medal and a “Saturday Visiter Award Winner” designation to adorn their work for all time.
 Winners are also invited to attend the following year’s Poe Fest International and provided a free vendor table to present their winning work and meet attendees.